gilbo/ebb/docs/api.md

 ```
 relation.velocity:LoadConstant({0,0,0})
 ```
-Note that we can use a Lua list of the right length to initialize a velocity field
+Note that we can use a Lua list of the right length to initialize a vector-typed field, such as velocity

 #### Load from list
 ```